2019 RBLPOA dues

 Yearly RBLPOA dues are $35 per household

-Your dues support the RBLPOA’s mission to keep our lake clean and clear, without overgrowth of toxic algae, weeds, or E. coli, and with a healthy, balanced ecology.
+Your dues support the RBLPOA’s mission to keep the lake clean and clear, without overgrowth of toxic algae, weeds, or E. coli, and with a healthy, balanced lake ecology.
 Dues also make possible this website, the newsletter, and great community events like the Regatta and the Holiday Party.

-Or, if you prefer, click the yellow “Buy Now” button to pay for this year only (2019) either by PayPal or Credit Card.
+Click the yellow “Buy Now” button to pay for this year only (2019) either by PayPal or Credit Card.

 Category Archives: Lake

 RBLPOA Meeting August 4, 2018 — Lakescaping for lake health On a rainy Saturday in August over 30 RBL residents gathered (indoors) to hear two experts discuss things that each of us can do in our own yards to help … Continue reading